 I first fell in love with Vietnamese Iced Coffee in high school.
 I went to school near a place called “Eden,” a little shopping center that was full of delicious Vietnamese restaurants.
 Once in a while my friends and I would go for a bowl of pho (noodle soup) after school and, of course, always ordered a glass of iced coffee to go with it.
-The magic of this simple drink comes from the high quality STRONG coffee.
+The magic of this simple drink comes from high-quality STRONG coffee.
 The coffee for this drink is traditionally made with a metal slow-drip coffee filter.
-I tried to find one at our international market, but no luck.
+I tried to find one in our international market, but no luck.
 But that’s OK!
 I just brewed the coffee with a regular coffee maker and it was just as good as I remember it from high school!
+If you love coffee as much as I do, but for some reason, you are yet to buy a coffee machine, it is never too late to get this new addition to your kitchen.
+Even though there are quite a lot of choices when it comes to finding the right one, it could be as simple as checking out reviews on sites like www.greatcoffeebrewers.com to hopefully make the decision process a lot easier.
+Once you make up your mind, you’ll find that this purchase was worthwhile!

 Start by adding the coffee to a regular coffee maker.
 For each glass you will need 2 Tablespoons of coffee granules and 1 cup of water.
 This recipe makes 4 servings, so you would add 8 Tablespoons of coffee to the maker, along with 4 cups of water.